 "Patrick works to create a safe space for all the children at Turning Point," said Site Manager Sarah Fraser in her nomination.
 "He's always ready to lend a hand to help in whatever way he can during program."

-Why did you initially get involved in Playtime?
+Why did you initially get involved with Playtime?

 How has volunteering with Playtime affected you?

-Share a memorable moment as a Play Ranger.
+Can you share a memorable moment as a Play Ranger?